 A fall down the stairs, a car accident or surgery: many of life’s events leave their marks as small or large scars.
-Nearly everybody has one or even more scars to remind him or her of such situations.
-Scars may not only cause discomfort and pain or hinder mobility, but can also reduce self-confidence particularly when located on visible parts of the body.
+Nearly everybody has one or a number of scars to remind them of such situations.
+Scar tissue may not only cause discomfort and pain or hinder mobility, but can also reduce self-confidence - particularly when located on visible parts of the body.

 How do scars form?